Why are sessions different this year?

 What will our family do to help keep camp safe for everyone?

 Friends Camp will have some requirements for families before they attend camp this summer.
 These will depend somewhat on the public health situation at the time, and they will be communicated in advance.
-At the minimum, we expect to require a symptom tracking journal before arrival at camp for each camper, a COVID-19 test prior to arrival, and a quarantine period before camp of between 72 hours to 1 week.
+At the minimum, we expect to require a symptom tracking journal before arrival at camp for each camper, a PCR COVID-19 test prior to arrival, and a quarantine period before camp of between 72 hours to 1 week.

 My teenager typically attends New England Yearly Meeting Sessions in August.
 Can they still attend Sessions AND Camp?